baopj/Vid-Morp/README.md

 ## Citation
-If you use our code or models in your research, please cite with:
+If you use our code or dataset in your research, please cite with:
 ```
 @article{bao2024vidmorp,
 title={Vid-Morp: Video Moment Retrieval Pretraining from Unlabeled Videos in the Wild},